-Dr. Patrick Baker, Research Assistant Professor
+Dr. Patrick Baker, Courtesy Faculty

 Patrick Baker studies the biology and ecology of marine and freshwater invertebrates, concentrating on bivalve molluscs.
 In the past, he has conducted research on oyster larval and juvenile biology in Chesapeake Bay, including behavioral studies on larvae settling from the plankton to the benthos.
 In addition, he has studied the ecology of endangered native freshwater mussels in Minnesota.